little-dude/xain-sdk/README.md

 ```

-#### 2. Register your application and the device to participate in the aggregation
+#### 2. Register Your Application And The Device To Participate In The Aggregation

 Now you can register your Participants to participate in the Federated Learning rounds.
 To do so,
 just send the registration request to the XAIN Coordinator: